Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Local Gaussian Representation and Sample Selection

-Lemma \ref{lemma:lgr} establishes that any joint CDF admits a unique representation as a sequence of standard bivariate normal distributions.
-This result is stronger than the comprehensive property of the Gaussian copula that establishes that this copula includes the two Frechet bounds and independent copula by suitable choice of the correlation parameter, e.g., \citen{smith03}.
-Lemma \ref{lemma:lgr} easily extends to CDFs conditional on covariates $Z$ by making all the parameters dependent on the value of $Z$.
+Lemma \ref{lemma:lgr} establishes that any bivariate CDF admits a unique pointwise representation by standard bivariate normal distributions.
+This result is related to Sklar's copula representation of the joint distributions but is different, especially in using the localized correlation.
+Also this result is stronger than the comprehensive property of the Gaussian copula that establishes that this copula includes the two Frechet bounds and independent copula by suitable choice of the correlation parameter, e.g., \citen{smith03}.
+We also note that Lemma \ref{lemma:lgr} easily extends to CDFs conditional on covariates by making all the parameters dependent on the value of the covariates.

-The parameter $\rho(y,d)$ can be interpreted as a measure of local dependence.\footnote{See \citen{survey18} for a recent survey on measures of local dependence.} Thus, when $\rho(y,d) = 0$, the distribution $F_{Y^*,D^*}$ factorizes at $(y,d)$:

-that is, the events $\{Y^*\leq y\}$ and $\{D^*\leq d\}$ are independent.
-Hence we can say that $Y^*$ and $D^*$ are ``locally independent" at $(y,d)$.\footnote{This concept is different from the local independence of \citen{doksum94}, which is local in only one of the variables.
-Thus, for example, our concept is symmetric in $Y^*$ and $D^*$ whereas the concept in \citen{doksum94} is not.} In general, the discrepancy